iot-lab/iot-lab.github.io/docs/boards/bbc-micro-bit.md

 group: boards
 ---

-The microbit open node corresponds to the official [BBC micro:bit](https://microbit.org/) board.
+The microbit board is the official
+[BBC micro:bit](https://microbit.org/) board.
 It runs on an nRF51 ARM CortexM0 microcontroller from Nordic with BLE radio.